papermerge/documentation/source/User's Manual/consumption.rst

 user's Inbox is little tricky.
 There are couple ways to match incoming emails to specific Papermerge user:

-1. matching by ""From:" fields (also called matching "by user")
+1. matching by "From" or "To" fields (also called matching "by user")
 2. matching by special "secret" in email's subject or email's body

 The following configurations enable/disable respective matching features: